Perfectz/PerfectZenkai/docs/ai-development-rules.md

 5. **Update documentation** in real-time during development
 6. **Complete retrospective** with actual metrics and learnings

+### New Rule: Mandatory Test Section in Every New MVP
+- Every newly created MVP document MUST include a "Test Cases" section with:
+  - Unit, component, integration, and E2E cases enumerated
+  - Example test skeletons where helpful
+  - Exact commands to run the tests locally (unit and E2E)
+- The MVP is NOT considered complete until tests are implemented and passing.

 ## Rule Categories

 ### Always Apply